+The best running phone holders are designed to carry your tech safely and comfortably on the run.
 As well as keeping you safe in an emergency, taking your phone with you on a run can provide endless motivation in the form of playlists and podcasts, keep track of your run using one of the best running apps, and allow you to snap that post-run selfie.
-Therefore, along with finding the best running shoes, finding the best running phone holders to safely carry your tech with you on the move is essential.
+Therefore, along with finding the best running shoes, finding the best running phone holders to carry your device with you on the move is essential.

 Just like cell phones, running phone holders have come a long way.
 You are no longer limited to an armband that wraps around your bicep, instead, you can get running phone holders that hook onto your sports bra, your shorts, or even sit in a water bottle holder.
 Running with your phone can damage your running form, as well as increase your chances of dropping or damaging your expensive smartphone, so it’s a good idea to invest, especially if you’re upping your training, or running long distances.